markulovi/servujatkot/README.md

 Fill in Get5 admins and Steam API key in `.env`.
 Other configs are mostly interpolated with these variables, change them if needed.

-Optionally check if MetaMod or MatchZy have been updated and create a pull request for the new versions.
+Optionally check if MetaMod, CounterStrikeSharp or MatchZy have been updated and create a pull request for the new versions.

 Start CS2 server once to download files: